WRTeam-in/elite_quiz_doc/docs/mobile/setup.md

 4. Check your PATH environment variable
 5. Restart your computer after installation

-If you still face issues, please refer to the [Flutter documentation](https://flutter.dev/docs) or contact our support team.
+If you still face issues, please refer to the [Flutter documentation](https://flutter.dev/docs).